bentonam/fakeit-examples/social/docs/n1ql/README.md

-It is assumed that you have imported this entire dataset into a Couchbase bucket named `users`.
-The following [N1QL](http://www.couchbase.com/n1ql) queries have been provided as an example of how to query the users dataset.
+It is assumed that you have imported this entire dataset into a Couchbase bucket named `social`.
+The following [N1QL](http://www.couchbase.com/n1ql) queries have been provided as an example of how to query the social dataset.
 These indexes and queries are provided for example purposes only.
 Pull Requests are welcome, if you see any issues or would like to add your own examples.

 ## Overview

-Be sure to familiarize yourself with each of the available [models](/users/docs/models/) in the Users dataset.
+Be sure to familiarize yourself with each of the available [models](/social/docs/models/) in the Users dataset.

 If we were to attempt to execute any of the queries listed below, excluding `USE KEYS` queries, they would fail with an error similar to the following: